SAP-samples/teched2023-AD161/exercises/Ex2/README.md

 ## Summary

-You've now created a data model including persistence in CAP (Cloud Application Programming model) that can be used later to be deployed to the SAP HANA database that we will use.
-Note that you have not seen any CAP related commands or syntax.
+You've now created a data model including persistence in CAP (Cloud Application Programming model) that can be used later to deploy to the SAP HANA database that we will use.
+Note that you have not seen any CAP-related commands or syntax.

 Continue to [Exercise 3](../Ex3/README.md).